connectivecpp/chops-net-ip/doc/lib_comparison.md

 ## Asio and C++ Networking TS

-Both Asio and the C++ Networking TS provide the foundation and underlying asynchronous model for Chops Net IP.
-Chops Net IP is layered on top of the C++ Networking TS and could easily be ported to use Asio.
+Asio provides the foundation and underlying asynchronous model for Chops Net IP.
+The C++ Networking TS is still in development, awaiting standardization and modularization of core components such as executors.
 Chops Net IP provides usage and abstraction advantages as outlined in the overview documentation.

 ## ACE